moueza/midiland/README.md

 (So for 1)parallelism for Ocaml
 2).uml To svg generation of music scores)]

-.uml to txt by .mtl Acceleo(M2T model to text)https://github.com/moueza/acceleo-webpage
+.ecore (.uml) to txt by .mtl Acceleo(M2T model to text)https://github.com/moueza/acceleo-webpage